ZivoMartin/AVANCEMENT-PROJET-STAGE/cypress.md

 ## Keyboard + mouse
-* fill a text field and submit with the enter key :
+* fill a text field and submit with the enter key : Yes for the submit, but the recorder dont understand what are u typing
-* fill a text field and submit with the submit button :
+* fill a text field and submit with the submit button : Yes for the submit, but the recorder dont understand what are u typing
-* Select and delete :
+* Select and delete : No